-Summary Table

-When your application form is complete, all sections on this summary table will be marked as 'Complete'.
-Only once all mandatory fields are marked as "Complete", and all Contributors are all marked as "Complete" will a 'Submit' button appear for you to be able to submit your application.
+Summary Table When your application form is complete, all sections on this summary table will be marked as 'Complete'.
+Only once all mandatory fields are marked as "Complete", will a 'Submit' button appear for you to be able to submit your application.
 All mandatory fields are marked with an asterisk ''.